As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-Best For: Hikers who want easy hands-free carry
+Best For: Hikers who want easy phone access at dawn

 Key Specs